We may earn affiliate commissions for the recommended products. Learn more.

 • Largest Contentful Paint (LCP) measures how long it takes to load the largest visible element.
 It should be under 2.5s for better ranking on Google.

-• Fully Loaded Time when the entire page is fully interactive.
+• Fully Loaded Time measures when the entire page is fully interactive.
 It should be under 3s for a smooth experience.

-Hostinger page performace metrics
+Hostinger speed metrics dec25

 Hostinger performance test results